 Encourages competition between eProcurement platform providers: Platforms compete to attract as many users as possible due to a fee structure attached to this model, thereby improving the quality of the service offered.

-Shared risk between platform suppliers: As the model is conceived as a collective process between the government, businesses and civil society, risks are also shared and the different actors help each other to solve issues that may arise.
+Shared risk between platform suppliers: As the model is conceived as a collective process between the government, businesses and civil society, risks are also shared, and the different actors help each other to solve issues that may arise.

 Platform providers encourage participation of EOs in public procurement processes: Due to the fee model, the more EOs that platform providers have, the more they earn.
 In that sense, participative bidding processes are naturally encouraged by NEPPs.